moorepants/learn-multibody-dynamics/noncontributing.rst

 To ensure that the Newton approach and the Kane approach do produce equivalent results, we can numerically evaluate the equations with the same inputs and see if the results are the same.
-Here are some numerical values for the states and constants.
+Here are some arbitrary numerical values for the states and constants.

 .. jupyter-execute::